timkn/timkn/README.md

 - 👋 Hi, I’m Tim
-- 👀 I’m interested in Java, Python and React
+- 👀 I’m interested in Python and React
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust, Swift, C

 <!---
 tym21/tym21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.